 I have a background in textile and fashion design with a specialisation in textile design.
 By the time I finished my bachelor studies, the topic of ‘smart textiles’ or ‘technical textiles were gaining importance.
 New textile materials that combined technology and craft started to appear and I began to get interested in this new field that was emerging.
 I realised about all the possibilities that these new materials could bring into the design and in particular in fashion design.

 My interest in the body as a central element within the design process arrived through a collaboration with Oscar Tomico in the ‘Close to the body research studio’ that we organised together in Barcelona, in 2012 in collaboration with TU/e University, IAAC, and ESDi Design School.
 The approach for the workshop was inspired by the phenomenology of perception theory and had a strong focus on experiential and embodied design process.
 That increased my interest in such theories and I am using them as a conceptual framework for my Ph.D. project at the Royal College of Art.

 Wearable technologies have the ability to communicate with their owners and by doing so the boundaries between physical and digital are blurring.
 How people respond to multiple stimuli in a digital environment beyond the touch of a screen or button is one of questions to answer in this 21st century in which people live in a hyper connected society.
-How do you think is interactive/wearable technology changing or affecting human’s behaviour?
+In which ways do you think are interactive and digital technologies changing or affecting human behaviour?